jonglezb/pycal2org/README.md

 ## TODO list

-- add more metadata to the output (event location, etc)
 - when fetching a remote ics source, merge it with the previous fetch (so that if some events have been removed in the remote source, we still have them locally)